alecmuffett/eotk/docs.d/TUNEABLES.md

   body y z
 ```

-Also you can nest RANGE and IF/ELSE/ENDIF in obvious ways, within a
+* you can nest RANGE and IF/ELSE/ENDIF in obvious ways, within a
   BEGIN/END body

-There is currently a fatal block on empty IF or ELSE template bodies.

-The overall concept is to make a template which is easy to portably
+* The goal is to make a template which is easy to portably generate
-generate/regenerate, containing lots of hard-codeables for simplicity.
+  and regenerate, containing lots of hard-codeables for simplicity.